avela0317/avela0317.github.io/index.md

 ---

 ### SQL Skills Overview and Resource Portfolio
-*Note: the following link will take you to the specific html reports hosted within this github repository.*
+*Note: the following link will take you to the specific html report hosted within this github repository.*

 **[SQL Querying Notebook](https://avela0317.github.io/SQL/SQL_DS_Tutorial.html):**
 <br/>This notebook was used to keep track of relevant queries associated to each concept discussed within the tutorial.
 Topics included are as follows: